Achievable logoAchievable logo

 Trend line upward

-Trend lines and moving averages are also drawn for bearish markets.
-There are several movements upward, but market values are generally falling over this period of time.
+Trend lines and moving averages can also describe bearish markets.
+In this chart, there are several upward moves, but prices are generally falling over the period.

 S&P 500 stocks